GOING BACK BROCKENS

 ‘GOING BACK BROCKENS: Monuments and Rhetoric After the Miners’ Strike’ is a major new exhibition from award winning artist Narbi Price and award winning writer Mark Hudson.

 The exhibition explores themes surrounding the 1984 miners strike and its legacy in County Durham 40 years on.
 Horden, a village on the east coast of Durham, is where the story begins.
-Once thriving as Europe’s most productive pit, now considered a ‘left behind’ neighbourhood, the project is asking the people or Horden to share their stories and memories to guide the project.
+Once thriving as Europe’s most productive pit, now considered a ‘left behind’ neighbourhood.
+Places like Horden have stories to tell – stories of heritage but also new stories of hope and aspiration.

 Narbi is making 40 new paintings of locations all over the county linked to the mining industry as they are now, forty years after the strikes.

-Mark is creating a sound installation using interviews with the people of Horden carried out in 1991-92, a time when the Miners’ Strike of 1984-5 was still very raw in collective memory.
+Mark’s accompanying sound installation uses interviews with the people of Horden carried out in 1991-92, a time when the Miners’ Strike of 1984-5 was still very raw in collective memory.

 *